stalukder-plume/openusp/api/README.md

 1. **Local Development**: Use the OpenAPI spec with tools like Postman or Insomnia
 2. **Code Generation**: Generate client SDKs using OpenAPI Generator
 3. **Testing**: Use the interactive Swagger UI for manual testing
-4. **Integration**: Integrate with CI/CD pipelines for automated API testing
+4. **Integration**: Use automated testing tools or frameworks for API validation

 ## OpenAPI Specification